carp-lang/Carp/docs/Libraries.md

 (Project.config "search-path" "~/Projects/carp-ncurses")
 ```

-This line of configuration can be put into a `~/.carp/profile.carp` file to make it apply everywhere.
+This line of configuration can be put into a `~/.carp/profile.carp` file to make it apply in all your projects.

 ## Core Modules